-Seniors enrolled in co-op or other job placement through Career-Technical Education may be excused from school up to two (2) periods in order to go to work, provided he/she has earned at least 16 credits and is classified as a senior and has passed all parts of the Ohio Graduation Test.
-Students who develop attendance problems or become behavior problems will be pulled from the program and placed into AEP until such time as they return to approved standing.
+Seniors enrolled in co-op or other job placement may be excused from school up to two (2) periods in order to go to work, provided he/she has earned at least 16 credits and is classified as a senior and has met one of the Graduation Options as outlined by the Ohio Department of Education.
+Students who develop attendance problems or become behavior problems will be pulled from the program and placed into Raider Net, AEP or Raider Academy until such time as they return to approved standing.